Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Simulation and analysis strategy

 The CEPC is designed to operate at $\sqrt{s}=240~\text{GeV}$ and to collect an integrated luminosity of $20\,\text{ab}^{-1}$ in Higgs factory mode, corresponding to four million Higgs bosons produced in association with a $Z$ boson~\cite{CEPCStudyGroup:2025kmw, Yang:2025wew,Ai__2025}.
 The reference detector features a low-mass silicon vertex detector and tracker~\cite{li2024beamtestbaselinevertex}, surrounded by highly granular electromagnetic and hadronic calorimeters optimized for particle-flow reconstruction~\cite{song2024studyresidualartificialneural}.
 This configuration provides excellent impact-parameter resolution, jet-energy and angular resolution, and particle identification capabilities, which are all critical for heavy- and light-flavor jet tagging.

-Hard-scattering events are generated with \textsc{Whizard}~1.95~\cite{Kilian_2011}, including initial-state radiation, and interfaced with \textsc{Pythia}~6.4~\cite{Sj_strand_2006} for parton showering and hadronization.
-Detector effects are simulated with \textsc{Delphes3}~\cite{deFavereau:2013fsa} using the official CEPC detector card, which parametrizes the tracking efficiency, momentum and impact-parameter resolutions, calorimeter responses and the performance of particle-flow reconstruction.
+Hard-scattering events are generated with \textsc{MadGraph}~3.6.3~\cite{Alwall:2014hca} and interfaced with \textsc{Pythia}~8.313~\cite{Bierlich:2022pfr} for parton showering and hadronization.
+Initial-state radiation is included in the event generation, and QCD shower radiation is enabled in \textsc{Pythia}~8.313.
+Detector effects are simulated with \textsc{Delphes3}~\cite{deFavereau:2013fsa} using the official CEPC detector card, which parametrises the tracking efficiency, momentum and impact-parameter resolutions, calorimeter responses and the performance of particle-flow reconstruction.
 Unless stated otherwise, all projections are normalized to an integrated luminosity of $20~\text{ab}^{-1}$ at $\sqrt{s}=240~\text{GeV}$.

 The signal process considered in this work is the associated Higgs production